-2020 Grants of Plan-Based Awards
+2019 Grants of Plan-Based Awards

-The figures in the table below show equity grants made in 2020.
-The number of shares subject to the grants has been adjusted to reflect the impact of the Business Combination.
+The figures in the table below show equity grants made in 2019.
+The number of shares subject to the grants and the exercise prices for the options have been adjusted to reflect the impact of the Business Combination by multiplying the number of shares originally subject to the grants by the Exchange Ratio and by dividing the original exercise prices for the options by the Exchange Ratio.